Full squad lists for the 2026 FIFA World Cup are now official.

 The English are starving for a trophy after decades of success but no major titles following the team's 1966 World Cup win on home soil.
 The Three Lions finished runner up at the past two European Championships and have reached at least the Round of 16 in six of the last seven World Cups but have only made a sole semifinal appearance over that time in 2018.

-The squad's projected average age of exactly 27 ranks 18th among all World Cup participants with a mix of younger stars like Jude Bellingham (22) and Bukayo Saka (24) alongside longtime mainstays like Harry Kane and Jordan Pickford (both 32).
-35-year-old Jordan Henderson is expected to be the oldest member of the roster while a trio of 21-year-olds in Lewis Hall, Nico O'Reilly and Kobbie Mainoo account for the youngest players on the projected team.
+The squad's average age of 26.58 ranks 17th among all World Cup participants (just behind France) with a mix of younger stars like Jude Bellingham (22) and Bukayo Sako (24) alongside longtime mainstays like Harry Kane and Jordan Pickford (both 32).
+35-year-old Jordan Henderson is the oldest member of the roster while 21-year-olds Nico O'Reilly and Kobbie Mainoo account for the youngest players on the team.

 Brazil 2026 World Cup Roster